mccwen/TE_CRE_network/SRS.md

 **3. Requirements:**

-   *3.1 Functional:* Run steamer.py to get a cell-by-TE matricx
+   *3.1 Functional:* Run steamer.py to get a cell-by-TE matrix

    *3.2 Useability:* Terminal to run the python module